karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > to only give
 > part of the data used in the analysis.

+The table indeed gives all the PDFs that we draw directly from as inputs to the simulation.
+We did not draw draw samples directly from from the radio relic data at all.
+The radio relic data are only used to compute Monte Carlo weights.
-To be implemented.
-We have added descriptions in Table 1 for clarification.
+The Monte Carlo simulation does not require the radio relic Monte Carlo weights, and can stand alone if one does not agree with our understanding of the radio relic.
+We have edited the descriptions in Table 1 for clarification.

 > It would be helpful to describe a little bit more the MC simulation
 > code.
 Does the simulation use a large number of particules?
 Or is it